Pick a markdown and code style:

 grammarname somename

 in the grammar spec.
-The parser must import some elements of rustlr so it should be used in a crate.
+The parser must import some elements of rustlr so it should be in a crate.
 We will come back to how to run the generated parser later.

 GRAMMAR FORMAT